moritz-h/satisfactory-3d-map/docs/SATISFACTORY_SAVE.md

 +----------------------+------------------------------------------------------+
 ```

-Objects within a blueprint are stored in similar TOC/Data blob like objects in a save game level.
+Objects within a blueprint are stored in TOC/Data blobs, similar to objects in a save game level.

 ##### Blueprint TOCData